littensy/reflex/README.md

 -   🎂 **State**: An immutable table that represents the current state of the application.

--   🍰 **Selector**: A function that, given the current state, returns a subset of the state.
+-   🍰 **Selector**: A function that returns a subset of the state.

 -   ⚙️ **Action**: A function that, given the current state and some parameters, returns a new state.

 -   ⚡️ **Dispatcher**: The callback in the producer that updates the state and is based on an action.

+-   📡 **Broadcast**: The interfaces that allow you to sync server and client state.

 &nbsp;